muhammedzahit/ulauncher-prayer-app/README.md

 This extension allows you to get prayer times for your location.
 This extension uses Presendency of Religious Affairs of Turkey's website to get prayer times.

+Actually Presendency of Religious Affairs of Turkey's has official API for getting prayer times.
+But this API only allows 5 request per day.
+And requires authentication.
+So I decided to use their website to get prayer times with web scraping method.

 ## Demo

 ![demo](video.gif)